 The concept that many patients with psoriasis in the United States do not receive sufficient treatment to control the disease is suggested by an analysis of surveys performed by the National Psoriasis Foundation between 2003 and 2011 .
 Among the 5604 survey respondents with psoriasis, 52 percent expressed dissatisfaction with their treatment.
 Many patients received no treatment, including 37 to 49 percent of respondents with mild psoriasis, 24 to 36 percent of respondents with moderate psoriasis, and 9 to 30 percent of respondents with severe psoriasis.
 Further studies will be useful for clarifying the reasons for these observations and for determining the value of interventions to increase the accessibility of treatment.

 Widespread pustular disease requires aggressive treatment, which may include hospitalization.
-The treatment of psoriatic arthritis is discussed separately.
-(See "Treatment of psoriatic arthritis".)
+Therapeutic approaches to generalized pustular psoriasis and psoriatic arthritis are discussed separately.
+(See "Pustular psoriasis: Management" and "Treatment of psoriatic arthritis".)

 Mild-to-moderate disease — Limited plaque psoriasis responds well to topical corticosteroids and emollients.
 Alternatives include vitamin D analogs, such as calcipotriene and calcitriol, tar, and topical retinoids (tazarotene).
 For facial or intertriginous areas, topical tacrolimus or pimecrolimus may be used as alternatives or as corticosteroid sparing agents, though improvement may not be as rapid.
 Localized phototherapy is another option for recalcitrant disease.